Ferdi0412/traffic-signal-control/README.md

 This project aims to train an agent to control the flow of traffic through an intersection, using reinforcement learning.

+> Our code outputs GIFs that will be used as our video, see the bottom of this file, or look in the `video/` directory.

 **Authors:**
 - Goh Chian Kai
 - Lam Kai Yi